bachelor-2014/report/v2/scanning.md

 position based algorithm do appear to be sufficient, also to be run on the BeagleBone Black, though stitching many more images than the 45 tested will certainly make the stitching somewhat slower.
-Replacing the BeagleBone Black with are more powerful computer would have a great performance gains, allowing for much quicker user feedback.
+Replacing the BeagleBone Black with are more powerful computer would have a great performance gain, allowing for much quicker user feedback.

 ## Summary